10 Steps to Ultra-Long Content (10,000+ Words)

 But that’s not the only way to quantify goals.
 Some goals may be more complex than flat-out increases, which require more consideration.

-For example, WebFX set a goal in 2016 of earning a domain authority of 70, according to Moz’s measurement system.
+For example, WebFX set a goal of earning a domain authority of 70, according to Moz’s measurement system.
 At the time, we hovered around 67 or 68.